timjaanson/media-converter/README.md

 ## Manual
 Manually specifying converting application means you need to use the argument format of the application.

-You need to specify the application by setting the correct env variable value during docker run: `-e APPLICATION=&lt;application name&gt;`
+You need to specify the application by setting the correct env variable value during docker run: `-e APPLICATION=<application name>`

 ### ffmpeg
 * Convert all files in current working directory to mp4 using ffmpeg